keiserlab/trans-channel-paper/README.md

 This folder is a temporary directory used for saving images <br />

 **Demo:**<br />
 To demo the model, you can run all of the tests included in transchannel_tests.py.
 Computation for calculating ROC can be very intensive and takes multiple hours of compute.
-Tests can be run with a smaller sample size by modifying the variable 'sample_size' found in transchannel_tests.py, which determines how many images to pull from the test set.
+Tests can be run with a smaller sample size by modifying the variable 'sample_size' found in transchannel_tests.py, which determines the maximum number of images to pull from the test set.